dandandy/blog.chainring.xyz/content/posts/tp-ts-imports.md

 import { Either } from "fp-ts/Either"
 ```

-By importing the Types separately we only need to write `Either` instead of `E.Either` in our type signatures, allowing for cleaner type signatures.
+By importing the types separately we only need to write `Either` instead of `E.Either` in our type signatures, allowing for cleaner type signatures.

 In comparison to this simple import convention, IDE auto-imports are inadequate since they tend to prefer unqualified imports.
 Like I mentioned above, unqualified imports are not helpful in this instance because of the colliding namespaces of the different parts of the fp-ts library.